 James 2:26

-For just as the body without the spirit is dead, so also faith without works is dead.
+For just as the body without the spirit is dead, so also faith without works is dead

 James 2:14-20: What use is it, my brethren, if someone says he has faith but he has no works?
 Can that faith save him?
 If a brother or sister is without clothing and in need of daily food, and one of you says to them, ‘Go in peace, be warmed and be filled,’ and yet you do not give them what is necessary for their body, what use is that?
-Even so faith, if it has no works, is dead, being by itself.
+Even so faith, if it has no works, is deadbeing by itself.
 But someone may well say, ‘You have faith and I have works; show me your faith without the works, and I will show you my faith by my works.’
 You believe that God is one.
 You do well; the demons also believe, and shudder.
 But are you willing to recognize, you foolish fellow, that faith without works is useless?

 Calvinist, R.C.
-Sproul, writes: “On the one hand, James says a man is justified by works and not by faith only.
+Sproul: “On the one hand, James says a man is justified by works and not by faith only.
 On the other, Paul says we are justified by faith apart from work of the law.
 The problem is exacerbated when we see that both James and Paul appeal to Abraham to prove their points.”
 (What is Reformed Theology?, p.69, emphasis mine)

 Sproul’s approach is to say that James and Paul are not talking about the same kind of Justification, in that, “they are not using it in the same sense,” and ultimately gives the explanation of, “True faith always manifests itself in works.”
 Manifests itself in works?
 What kind of works does he mean?
 This raises the question of whether the issue is about a differing usage of Justification or whether it is an issue of a differing usage of works.
+Perhaps the answer is both.

 Take note of James primary two examples: Abraham and Rahab.
 Both preceded the Mosaic Law by hundreds of years, but especially notice the case of Rahab.
 She was a prostitute.
 She had literally nothing whatsoever to do with the Mosaic Law.
 She was simply a woman who risked her life by staking her hopes in the Lord, having disobeyed the king, and made a secret pact with the Israelite spies.
 She made them swear by the Lord.
 All of that speaks of faith.
 So I see two people being called out for their conspicuous acts of faith in order to illustrate James intended message: Faith tested is faith perfected.
 Both took steps of faith and grew as a result of it.
 Absent of such tests of faith and what do you have?